awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ```
 {"action": "hibernate", "time": "2017-11-28T08:22:00Z"}
 ```

-If Amazon EC2 is not preparing to hibernate, stop, or terminate the instance, or if you terminated the instance yourself, the `instance-action` item is not present and you receive an HTTP 404 error\.
+If Amazon EC2 is not preparing to hibernate, stop, or terminate the instance, or if you terminated the instance yourself, `instance-action` is not present and you receive an HTTP 404 error\.

 ### termination\-time<a name="termination-time-metadata"></a>

 This item is maintained for backward compatibility; you should use `instance-action` instead\.

 If your Spot Instance is marked for termination by the Spot service, the `termination-time` item is present in your instance metadata\.
-Otherwise, it is not present.
+Otherwise, it is not present\.
 You can retrieve `termination-time` as follows\.

 ```
 [ec2-user ~]$ if curl -s http://169.254.169.254/latest/meta-data/spot/termination-time | grep -q .*T.*Z; then echo terminated; fi